 These questions have been around for as long as there have been meters.
 VUs should match well with other VUs because there is a comprehensive list of standards and qualifications to meet to be a true VU meter.
 Part of the specification are 'dynamic characteristics' which describes "The pointer shall reach 99 on the percent scale on 0.3 second, overshoot less than 1.5% (.15dB)".
 This essentially makes the VU meter act with "approximate RMS" response and our ears have an "approximate RMS response".
-Ahh-hhh loudness.
+Ahhhhh loudness.

-Peak Meters are much faster and are supposed to catch events less than 0.0001 Sec (compared to the VU's 0.3 Sec) which means that transients have a much bigger influence on peak meters.
-One problem is that our eyes won't be able to adequately see a 0.1 mSec flash or even 1 or 10 mSec so the designer has to stretch the duration of the LEDs or pointer.
-In a sense, this exaggerates transient contribution, but at least looks good.
+Peak Meters are much faster and are supposed to catch events less than 0.0001 Sec (compared to the VU's .3 Sec) which means that transients have a much bigger influence on peak meters.
+One problem is that our eyes won't be able to adequately see a 0.1 mSec flash or even 1 or 10 mSec so the designer has to stretch the duration of the leds or pointer.
+In a sense, this exagerates transient contribution, but at least looks good.
 There can also be a peak hold dot that adds a digital stretch to the duration and allows us the luxury of blinking or looking away once in a while.
 We have that in mode 2.
 In pro audio there are few measurement standards (or even de-facto standards) that exist and peak meter calibrations and digital converter I/O levels are more prime examples.
 With digital peak meters that are married to digital converters, one at least expects that an 'over' in the A to D over would light the top red LED.
 Wrong - the better meters use 4 samples over and the best allow that number to be user set.
 4 samples over is about the threshold of where we hear a clip.
 Makes sense to me.

 The SLAM!
 LED meter is not digital, it is an analog meter with a micro-processor.
-It can be adjusted for different analog sensitivities with an internal trim pot, but this is not guaranteed to 'match' other peak meters, nor was it intended to.
+It is not reading the AES-EBU data streams, and just measures 6 analog inputs plus 1 signal from the optional A to D (an over that's equivalent to 4 samples at 48K).
+It can be adjusted for different analog sensitivities with an internal trim pot but this is not guaranteed to 'match' other peak meters nor was it intended to.
 The SLAM displays approximately 1 dB per segment, except near the bottom which are much bigger steps to show signal present.
 Other meters may show 2 dB or 1/2 dB steps or be dB scaled on a curve.